-Welcome to the Cowichan Valley Rhododendron Society (CVRS) based in Duncan, British Columbia on southern Vancouver Island and recently celebrated our 25th anniversary.
+Welcome to the Cowichan Valley Rhododendron Society (CVRS) based in Duncan, British Columbia on southern Vancouver Island.
 We are affiliated with the American Rhododendron Society and the BC Council of Garden Clubs.
-Our Society has about 50 members from the local area who are passionate about Rhododendrons which mean “rose tree” in Latin.
-There are more than 1200 species of rhodo found in nature, mostly in south Asia but they are found on all continents.
+Our Society has about 75 members from the local area who are passionate about Rhododendrons.
+Rhododendron means “rose tree” in Latin.

 by Ian E. Efford